 - ‘Sugar Twist’

 Their shrub-like/dwarf fruit tree stature makes harvesting and growing a cherry plum plant easy.
 Cherry plum care is just like care for any cherry or plum tree.
 They prefer sandy soils and should be watered in times of drought.
-Many varieties of cherry plum require a nearby cherry or plum for pollination in order to bear fruit.
+Many varieties of cherry plum require a nearby cherry or plum tree for pollination in order to bear fruit.